andrew389/QuizApp/README.md

     - Inside the container's bash shell, run pytest to execute tests:

         ```bash
-        pytest
+        pytest -v
         ```

-2. You should see output indicating that the tests have passed.
+4. You should see output indicating that the tests have passed.

 ### Running Migrations